 To try to reduce those difficulties which various lifelong functional impairments bring to everyday life.

-Treatment with IQoro to improve or normalise various functions
+Treatment with IQoro

 IQoro is a new and unique neuromuscular treatment method that takes just 30 seconds’ exercise, three times per day.
 After external trauma to the head and neck region, training with IQoro can improve muscle strength and coordination for a surer and more effective swallowing function, and improve the ability to use the face’s expressive musculature, and to form sounds.